1 Depression Treatment in Nepal- Compassionate Psychiatric Care You Can Trust

 Individual expressing a desire to die, talking about feeling trapped or being burden to others, or withdrawing from friends and family are some warning signs of suicide.

-What are the treatments for Depression?
+What are the treatment for Depression in Nepal?

 The treatment for depression often involves a combination of medication, therapy and lifestyle changes.